marbetschar/marco.betschart.name/blog/the-pillars-of-my-personal-knowledge-management-system.md

 ---
 description: >-
-  Learn how I spent the last couple of weeks defining the pillars of my Personal Knowledge Management System.
+  Learn how I spent the last couple of weeks defining the three pillars of my Personal Knowledge Management system.
 date: '2021-02-24'
 ---

-# The pillars of my PKMS
+# The 3 pillars of my PKMS

 ![](../.gitbook/assets/personal-knowledge-management-system.jpg)